What are AV1 and HEVC Video Codecs

 Because GPU hardware support is so important to both HEVC and AV1, the WURFL device detection solution has deployed four codec-related device capabilities to determine whether a device has hardware-level support for either encode or decode of HEVC or AV1.
 These capabilities are:

-The big news is that HEVC has a major lead over AV1 when it comes to hardware-decode support.
-In 2022 Q4, using a sampling of 1.6 billion device events, ScientiaMobile determined that 86.6% of smartphone events came from smartphones with HEVC hardware decode support.
-In comparison, AV1 had only 2.52% hardware decode support.
-You can download the entire Mobile Overview Report (MOVR) for 2022 Q4 here.
+HEVC continues to have a major lead over AV1 when it comes to hardware-decode support.
+In 2023 Q2, using a sampling of 1.6 billion device events, ScientiaMobile determined that 93.2% of smartphone events came from smartphones with HEVC hardware decode support.
+In comparison, AV1 had only 3.72% of smartphones had hardware decode support.

 Over the last several years, the AV1 video codec has grown in popularity as many browsers and applications have started to support playback.
 The largest exception to this trend is Apple’s Safari browser does not yet support AV1.